kidsneuro-lab/RNA_splice_tool/README.md

 ## Usage
 To use cortar, a samplefile needs to be created for each run.
-This file contains six columns and a row for each sample (as shown below):
+This file contains six tab separated columns and a row for each sample (as shown below):
 * sampleID: A unique identifier for the sample
 * familyID: A unique identifier for related samples that should not be compared to one another